Picking a Research Topic

 Selecting a research topic is a daunting task.
 Here are some things to help you think through the process.

-The first challenge of beginning your research study is that you need to find a topic you are interested in.
-Then you need to find a niche within that topic that still contains an open research problem.
+The first challenge to beginning your research study is finding a topic you are interested in.
+Then, you must find a niche within that topic that still contains an open research problem.
+Here, I consider the issue for the Master’s and the PhD.

 Data Science

 One line of thinking can always guide you when you pick a topic in data science.
-The first set of questions has to be:
+Your first questions have to be:

-3. If it has already been done.
-What is my contribution?
+- If it has already been done.
+What is my contribution or novelty?

 Machine Learning

-In machine learning, the datasets for specific machine learning problems, the metrics for how comparisons between algorithms are done and the methodology for comparisons are generally well understood.
-Here, picking a topic should be more aligned with the area of machine learning you would like to contribute to.
+In machine learning, the datasets for specific problems, the metrics for comparisons between algorithms, and the methodology to be followed are generally well understood.
+Here, picking a topic is more about the area of machine learning you would like to contribute to and how you will move it forward.

 Research Problem

+This conversation brings us to a discussion about novelty and contribution.
 Remember that even though a master’s unlike a PhD, need not be novel.
 It should still contribute to the field.
-Here is a quick discussion of the difference between the two.
+Here is a quick discussion of the difference between these two confusing ideas.

 True novelty, for example, developing a groundbreaking new algorithm or theoretical framework, is challenging, even at the PhD level.
 Many seemingly novel ideas have already been explored in some form.
 The transition from a Master’s, where contribution is key, to a PhD, where novelty is often expected, can be a significant leap.
 Having already completed a Master’s, you understand the depth of existing research and how difficult it can be to make groundbreaking discoveries.